 What did I do?
 I surrounded myself with support to write and perform a feature-length comedic solo show; a coach, a therapist, a comedy mentor, a director, and acting teacher, a best friend… all to help me level up.
 I set a goal to write a show and perform it and give it my all, for the first time in my life.
 And it worked.
 I performed my first solo show at the San Francisco Fringe Festival, and won “Best of the Fringe” and “Best Female Solo Show” in that premiere performance.

-And then I began taking all I’d learned and sharing it with others in a transformational six-week group storytelling and comedy workshop which culminates in a live final performance.
-Solo Showdown was born!
+And a few years later, I began taking all I’d learned and sharing it with others in a transformational six-week storytelling and comedy workshop which culminates in a live final performance.
+“Solo Showdown” was born!

-Turns out that the more powerfully we endeavor to tell our personal stories, the more we are confronted with these fears and resistances, and the more opportunity we have to work through them.
+The more powerfully we endeavor to tell our personal stories, the more we are confronted with these fears and resistances, and the more opportunity we have to work through them.

 And when we endeavor to fight the “war of art”, when we take this action, I believe we begin to work through these things collectively, such that we weaken the collective programming that reinforces these beliefs and make more energetic space for self-expression.

 In other words, when we overcome our own creative resistance, and people see us tell our stories on stage – and bring humor to them – they get inspired too, and we help make it easier for them to take a leap.
 Of any kind.